Captain EO: Production

 Captain EO made full use of its 3D effects.
 The action on the screen extended into the audience, including asteroids, lasers, laser impacts, smoke effects, and starfields that filled the theater.
 These effects resulted in the seventeen-minute film costing an estimated $30 million to produce.
 At the time, it was the most expensive film ever produced on a per-minute basis, averaging out at $1.76 million per minute.
 Walt Disney Imagineering and Eastman Kodak used 70mm 3-D photography to shoot the film, which was completed in considerable secrecy at the request of Jackson and Lucas.

 Captain EO began filming on July 15, 1985.

 The 2010 version did not include the in-theater laser and starfield effects.
 It did utilize hydraulics previously used for Honey, I Shrunk the Audience! to make the seats shake along with Captain EO's spaceship, as well as LED flood-lighting, which was new to the theater.
 The hydraulics were also used for the bass-heavy musical numbers, and the seats bounced to the beat of Jackson's song.
-Honey, I Shrunk the Audience!s hidden water sprayers were employed when Hooter sneezed, and that attraction's leg ticklers were also reused for the Supreme Leader's Whip Warriors.
+The hidden water sprayers from Honey, I Shrunk the Audience! were employed when Hooter sneezed, and that attraction's leg ticklers were also reused for the Supreme Leader's Whip Warriors.

 Music

 The show's orchestral score was composed by James Horner, with additional score composed and performed by Tim Truman, while the area and pre-show music was written by Richard Bellis.

-Two new songs appeared in the film: the first, "We Are Here to Change the World", was not officially released until 2004 as part of Michael Jackson: The Ultimate Collection, but this version was a shorter edit of the full-length song; the second was an early mix of "Another Part of Me", which later appeared on Jackson's 1987 album Bad in remixed form and was subsequently released as a single.
+Two new songs appeared in the film: the first, "We Are Here to Change the World", was not officially released until 2004 as part of Michael Jackson: The Ultimate Collection, but this version was a shorter edit of the full-length song; the second was an early mix of "Another Part of Me", which appeared on Jackson's 1987 album Bad in remixed form and was subsequently released as a single.

 Soul/R&B singer Deniece Williams covered "We Are Here to Change the World" on her As Good As It Gets album in 1988.